-I’m quite a liberal NSP worker at heart; I’m happy to work with clients to get to where they want, how they want and at their own pace.
+I’m quite a liberal NSP worker at heart; I’m happy to work with people to support them to get to where they want to be, how they want and at their own pace.
 That of course doesn’t mean I don’t do my best to get people thinking about reducing or stopping, but if they are going to inject I’ll work with them to do it as safely as possible.
 But today was one of those very rare times that I say to someone, “Look mate, just stop injecting”.

 It’s only the second time I’ve been in a situation where I’m so at a loss with someone that the only way out is to say “stop” (and I’ve been doing this work for a fair few years now).
 The following article explains why I needed to say it and how we planned to make it happen.

-One of my colleagues rang me to ask if I’d have a word with someone about their injecting sites, so I picked up an injecting guide (the red ‘Exchange Supplies’ one) and joined them in the one to one session.
+One of my colleagues rang me to ask if I’d have a word with someone about their injecting sites, so I picked up an injecting guide and joined them in the one to one session.

-After the initial introductions the client pulled up his sleeves to show what can only be described as a battle ground of scabs, abscesses, open wounds, swelling and scars. ·I promise that I’m not exaggerating when I say that not a part of his arm from elbow to wrist wasn’t affected.
-At least two abscesses were infected and in need of antibiotic treatment.
+After the initial introductions the guy pulled up his sleeves to show what can only be described as a battle ground of scabs, abscesses, open wounds, swelling and scars.
+I promise that I’m not exaggerating when I say that not a part of his arm from elbow to wrist wasn’t affected.
+He had at least two abscesses badly infected and in need of antibiotic treatment.

 He said he was injecting about a bag of heroin a day on top of a small methadone script, plus the occasional shot of amphetamine when he was feeling low.
 I asked him how much of his injections were ‘skin popping’ (injecting just under the skin and not into a vein) and how many were just missed hits.
 He said he skin pops the amphetamine and often missed with the heroin.
-But during the conversation he also disclosed that:
+But during the conversation we found out that: